-Historical wind data is a common weather measure that is very useful for many applications.
-Whether you are looking for wind data related to a specific storm, trying to evaluate wind damage for an insurance claim, or planning asset placement based on typical wind speed and direction, a weather data service such as Visual Crossing Weather can provide wind data easily using global historical reports going back to 1970.
+Historical wind data is a common weather measure that is very important for many applications including business and personal planning.
+Whether you are looking for wind data related to a specific storm, trying to evaluate wind damage for an insurance claim, or planning asset placement based on typical wind speed and direction, a weather data service such as Visual Crossing Weather provides wind data quickly and easily using global historical reports going back to 1970.

 What wind measures are available?

-Wind gust is a weather measure that is reported only when the very short-term wind speed exceeds the reported 2-minute wind speed by more than 10 knots (11mph or 18kph).
+Wind gust is another important weather measure, but it is reported only when the very short-term wind speed exceeds the reported 2-minute wind speed by more than 10 knots (11mph or 18kph).
 The “very short-term” period is typically defined as about 20 seconds.
 So, if there is a 20 second period where the wind is blowing more than 10 knots above the normally reported wind speed, this short-term wind speed is reported as a gust.

 Standard wind speed is reported at 10 meters (33 feet) above the ground and recorded with an anemometer in an open area.